-High Mountain Tempel is an experimental music band consisting of Eric Nielsen and Keith Boyd, who also run the local website www.blogsandiego.com.
+High Mountain Tempel is an experimental space-psych band consisting of Eric Nielsen and Keith Boyd, who also run the local website www.blogsandiego.com.
 Nielsen has played with Maquiladora, Buzz or Howl, and various Japanese underground outfits such as Acid Mother's Temple, Astro, and High Rise.

-"High Mountain Tempel began when Eric and I rekindled our friendship after a decade long break.
+According to Boyd, "High Mountain Tempel began when Eric and I rekindled our friendship after a decade long break.
 We happened into each other by chance at a gig of one of our soul brother kindred spirits bands, Acid Mothers Temple.
 Unbeknownst to me, Eric's other band Maquiladora had been touring and recording with them for a few years.
 We'd played in a college band called Blueberry Jam, which also featured Phil Beaumont from Little White Teeth and Maquildora, and this reconnection made us realize that we both had musical ideas in common that we wanted to explore."

-According to Boyd, "This is music as voyage, dragging your nervous system out to the cosmos with no plans on returning."
+"This is music as voyage, dragging your nervous system out to the cosmos with no plans on returning."

 In fall 2007, the band released a new CD on their Lotushouse Records label, A Screaming Comes across the Sky.
 The album includes the song "Fluctuat Nec Mergitur," which pays homage to Elizabeth Clare Prophet of the Church Universal and Triumphant.